grafana/scenes/docusaurus/docs/scene-layout.md

 }),
 ```

-In the above example we use the `md` property to override the default responsive behavior that changes a `row` layout to a `column` layout.
-We also apply a tighter minHeight constraint.
+In the preceding example, we use the `md` property to override the default responsive behavior that changes a row layout to a column layout.
+We also apply a tighter `minHeight` constraint.

 ## Grid layout

-`SceneGridLayout` allows building scenes as grids.
-This is the default behavior of Dashboards in Grafana, and grid layout enables adding a similar experience to your scene.
+`SceneGridLayout` allows you to build scenes as grids.
+This is the default behavior of Dashboards in Grafana, and grid layout lets you add a similar experience to your scene.

 ### Step 1.
 Create a scene